Ricky Gutiérrez: Boston Red Sox

 On July 21, 2004, the Boston Red Sox acquired Gutiérrez from the Chicago Cubs for a player to be named later or cash considerations.
 Red Sox General Manager Theo Epstein lauded Gutiérrez as "a veteran with a tremendous makeup ... he'll fit in well as a utility guy for us."
 Gutiérrez wore number 16, the same number as other Red Sox players such as Jim Lonborg, Hank Johnson, Dave Sax and Bob Zupcic.
 His greatest offensive performance came on August 28, 2004 versus the Detroit Tigers.
 Gutiérrez, who filled in at second base while Mark Bellhorn took over at third for Bill Mueller, went 3 for 4 with a two-run single with the bases loaded in the fifth inning.
 Teammate Alan Embree was in awe: "He's been sitting a long time, to come off the bench and contribute like he did tonight was incredible."

 After winning the World Series, Gutiérrez carried an industrial-sized broom to remind victory parade goers of the final tally (a 4-0 "sweep" of the St. Louis Cardinals).
 While with the Red Sox, Gutiérrez was a .275 hitter (11-for-40) with 3 RBI in 21 games, including 6 runs, 1 double, 1 stolen base, and a .310 on-base percentage.
 The Red Sox were 14-7 in games in which Gutiérrez appeared.
 Over an 11-season career, Gutiérrez was a .268 hitter (967-for-3632) with 38 home runs and 357 RBI in 1074 games, including 463 runs, 138 doubles, 25 triples, 49 stolen bases, and a .338 on-base percentage.

 Personal life

 Gutiérrez's nephew, James Jones, played in the National Basketball Association, and currently serves as the general manager for the Phoenix Suns.
-Gutiérrez is currently the manager of the Chattanooga Lookouts, the Double-A minor league affiliate of the Cincinnati Reds.
+Gutiérrez is currently the third base coach of the Washington Nationals.